lgueye/k8s-101/README.md

 ```

-Install git and docker on the VM instance.
+Install some stuff on the VM instance.
 ```bash
 sudo apt install git docker.io
 ```